winks/multiplex/README.md

 ## First setup

+  1. Copy `src/multiplex/config.clj.dist` to `src/multiplex/config.clj`.

+     Most important are the DB connection and the hostname.

+     Look for `(def mydb` or inject via shell variables:

+        export CLEARDB_DATABASE_URL="postgres://USER:PASS@127.0.0.1/DBNAME"

+     and `(def multiplex`.

-Fetch all dependencies via:
+  2. Fetch all dependencies via:

         lein deps

-Copy `src/multiplex/config.clj.dist` to `src/multiplex/config.clj` and edit to your liking.
-Especially edit the line starting with `(def mydb` or inject via shell variables:

-    export CLEARDB_DATABASE_URL="postgres://USER:PASS@127.0.0.1/DBNAME"
+  3. Create a postgres user and DB if you haven't already:

+        su - postgres
+        createuser -P USER
+        createdb -O USER DBNAME

-Now load the DB schema by starting `lein repl` and executing this:
+  4. Now load the DB schema by starting `lein repl` and executing this:

         (use 'multiplex.models.schema)
         (create-tables)

      Then exit with Ctrl-D. You're done!

 ## Running

-To start a web server for the application, run:
+To hack on `multiplex`, run:

+    lein trampoline ring server

+or use `run_dev.sh`.

+For the production setup, run:

     lein with-profile production trampoline ring server

-or use ```run.sh```
+or use ```run.sh```.

 ## License

 Copyright © 2013-2014 Florian Anderiasch and contributors.
 Distributed under the Eclipse Public License, the same as Clojure uses.
 See the file COPYING.